Didier de Radiguès

-Didier de Radiguès (born 27 March 1958) is a Belgian former professional motorcycle racer, auto racing driver and current artist.
+Didier de Radiguès (born on 27 March 1958) is a Belgian former professional motorcycle racer, auto racing driver and current artist.
 He also serves as a television sports color commentator for Belgium television, a Moto GP riders manager and as the owner of a motorcycle riding school.
 He competed in the FIM motorcycle Grand Prix world championships from 1980 to 1991.

 Motorsport career

-Born in Leuven, De Radiguès, made his motorcycle Grand Prix debut in 1979, racing in the 500cc class.
+Born in Leuven, de Radiguès, made his motorcycle Grand Prix debut in 1979, racing in the 500cc class.
 His best year was in 1982 when he won two races and finished second to Anton Mang in the 350cc world championship.
 He rode in 500cc for the Yamaha factory racing team in 1988 as a team-mate to Eddie Lawson and ended his career with the Suzuki team in 1991 as Kevin Schwantz' team-mate.
-He won four Grands Prix during his career as well as the 1991 Macau Grand Prix, a non-championship event.
+He won four Grands Prix during his career, as well as the 1991 Macau Grand Prix, a non-championship event.

 De Radiguès is the Belgium's most successful motorcycle road racer with four Grand Prix victories.
-In 1992 at the request of the riders, de Radiguès organized the International Motorcycle Riders Association which was then managed by Franco Uncini at IRTA.
+In 1992, at the request of the riders, de Radiguès organized the International Motorcycle Riders Association which was then managed by Franco Uncini at IRTA.

 After his motorcycle racing career, de Radiguès took up sports car endurance racing, winning the 1997 Belgian Procar Championship as well as the Spa 24 Hours race and the championship in the American Le Mans Series in 2001.
-In 1998 de Radiguès entered the 24 Hours of Le Mans with fellow ex-motorcycle rider Wayne Gardner.
+In 1998, de Radiguès entered the 24 Hours of Le Mans with fellow ex-motorcycle rider Wayne Gardner.

 In 2003, de Radiguès began a motorcycle riding school in France.

 Television career

 De Radiguès is also a Motorsport TV consultant, first on Club RTL and then on RTBF (since 2013), the two largest French-speaking Belgian TV channels.
-He gives commentary on Moto2 and Moto GP races.
+He gives commentary on Moto3, Moto2 and Moto GP races.

 Artistic career

-Didier de Radiguès started his artistic career in New York and Singapore, Brussels, Hong Kong and Paris.
+De Radiguès started his artistic career in New York and Singapore, Brussels, Hong Kong and Paris.
 His first series called « From My Gazebo » is inspired by his many trips to the Bahamas.
-From his gazebo, planted in the heart of the Atlantic Ocean on a small island of the Exumas, Didier de Radiguès captures the landscape around him.
+From his gazebo, planted in the heart of the Atlantic Ocean on a small island of the Exumas, de Radiguès captures the landscape around him.
 His latest series is called People Portrait.